Exo2986/SRCDShandler/README.md

 ```
 -srcdspath "path"
 ```
 Makes the program use the specified path for the current session.
-This will not work unless there are quotes around the path.
+This will not work unless there are quotes around the path and the quotes are escaped with `\`.

 ```
 -srcdsargs "args"
 ```
 Makes the program use the specified launch arguments when launching SRCDS.exe for the current session.
-This will not work unless there are quotes around the arguments.
+This will not work unless there are quotes around the arguments and the quotes are escaped with `\`.

 ## Usage Example